StanLisov/StanLisov/README.md

 - Cloning of data drives;
 - Creation of el. keys, signatures;
 - Working with Elpost, SBSIS software;
+- Development of Telegram-bots;
+- Development of simple AI;
 - Conversational and technical English at ~ B1 level.

-Trained in training institution skills:
+Trained at a training facility in the skills of:
 - Equipment Setup;
 - Surface mounting of electronics;
 - Internal wiring of electronics;
 - 3D modeling;
 - Microcontroller Programming;
 - Drawing;
-- Reading and drawing of electronic circuits.
+- Reading and drafting electronic circuits.

+SOFT SKILLS:
-Personal qualities:
+Personal Qualities:
 - Fast learner;
 - Initiative;
 - Responsible;